rohitink/Is-Coupon-Script/README.md

 This Script is Based on PHP and MySQL.
 For Install Instructions, please view the Read-me-first.pdf File.

-To Contact me, You can send a Mail at rohit@inkhive.com or rohit@inkscripts.com
+This Script Has been Developed By, Rohit Tripathi.
+To Contact me for any assistance, You can send a Mail at rohit@inkhive.com or rohit@inkscripts.com